-6.18 Local planning authorities must review their Local Plans (and Statements of Community Involvement), and decide if they need updating, at least once every five years from their adoption date.
+- 6.20 Local planning authorities must review their Local Plans (and Statements of Community Involvement), and decide if they need updating, at least once every five years from their adoption date.
 This is to ensure that policies remain relevant and effectively address the needs of the local community.
-Most plans are likely to require

-- conformity with national planning policy; - changes to local circumstances, such as a material change in local housing need; - Housing Delivery Test performance and whether the authority can demonstrate a five year supply of deliverable sites for housing; - whether issues have arisen that may impact on the deliverability of key site allocations; - appeals performance; - plans adopted by neighbouring authorities; - significant economic changes that may impact on viability; and - whether any new social, environmental or economic priorities may have arisen. - 6.19 If, after this review, it is established that policies do not need updating, clear reasons will be published.
-It may not be necessary to revise the entire plan in whole, in which case a list of which policies need updating will also be published, and an updated Local Development Scheme (showing a plan programme to adoption) produced. - 6.20 The Dartford Statement of Community Involvement (SCI) is due to be fully reviewed by January 2026.
+Most plans are likely to require updating in whole or in part at least every five years.
+Reviews should be proportionate to the issues in hand and are likely to focus on: - conformity with national planning policy; - changes to local circumstances, such as a material change in local housing need; - Housing Delivery Test performance and whether the authority can demonstrate a five year supply of deliverable sites for housing; - whether issues have arisen that may impact on the deliverability of key site allocations; - appeals performance; - plans adopted by neighbouring authorities; - significant economic changes that may impact on viability; and - whether any new social, environmental or economic priorities may have arisen. - 6.21 If, after this review, it is established that policies do not need updating, clear reasons will be published.
+It may not be necessary to revise the entire plan in whole, in which case a list of which policies need updating will also be published, and an updated Local Development Scheme (showing a plan programme to adoption) produced. - 6.22 The Dartford Statement of Community Involvement (SCI) is due to be fully reviewed by January 2026.